 - Good customer service support: Laurel Road’s call centers and online chat support are available six days a week, with their phone service hours extending from 7 AM to 11 PM ET.
 What’s more, you don’t have to be a customer to access chat support, so it’s easier to ask real-time questions online if you’re still deciding on Laurel Road.

 - Ability to change payment due date: Did your employer change your payday?
-Or just prefer a different payment date?
-No worries; you can change the day your payment is due by calling or emailing the company.
+Or do you just prefer a different payment date?
+You can change the day your payment is due by calling or emailing the company.
 Laurel Road only lets you do this once, however, so choose wisely.

 - Slow funding time: Laurel Road says it funds most loans within seven business days, although it could take longer in some cases.
-By contrast, some other lenders can get you the cash as soon as the same day, if you’re in a pinch.
+By contrast, some other lenders can get you the cash the same day.

 - Good credit score recommended: To qualify for a personal loan from Laurel Road, you’ll need a good credit score (at least 700).
 If you don’t have that, you may be able to get a loan if you have a credit score of at least 660 and a co-signer for the loan with a score of 700 or greater.